ahmedamoharram/bluetooth-remote/README.md

 This app is using the Android HID API to simulate a Bluetooth peripheral.

 It is still not working on Windows for some reason, but works on all android devices.

+Keyboard input is also supported, just type anything in the textbox and hit enter to submit it.